jzerbe/jzerbe.github.com/_posts/2013-07-27-democrat-cameron-lincoln-bross.md

 - 12:43pm return to car
 - 12:45pm downpour starts

-Stopped ~15 minutes on Democrat and Lincoln.
+Stopped on Democrat and Lincoln ~15 minutes each.
 Some people thought the West descent of Bross was supposed to be a Class 1; it is not.

 ###Links###